 We are committed to accelerating the orphan drug development process for our pharmaceutical partners by providing our unique insights into rare diseases.
-As of September 30, 2018, we had collaboration agreements with over 25 pharmaceutical partners, through which we provide information solutions and diagnostic services in all phases of orphan drug development and treatment, including discovery, preclinical development and clinical development, as well as post-market care.
+As of August 31, 2019, we collaborated with over 35 pharmaceutical partners for over 30 different rare diseases, through which we provide information solutions and diagnostic services in all phases of orphan drug development and treatment, including discovery, preclinical development and clinical development, as well as post-market care.
 The below chart demonstrates the scope of our pharmaceutical services to each stage of the drug development process: